cran/arkhe/README.md

 ## Overview

 A collection of classes that represent archaeological data.
-This package provides a set of S4 classes that extend the basic matrix data type (absolute/relative frequency, presence/absence data, co-occurrence matrix, etc.) upon which package developers can build subclasses.
+This package provides a set of S4 classes that represent different special types of matrix (absolute/relative frequency, presence/absence data, co-occurrence matrix, etc.) upon which package developers can build subclasses.
 It also provides a set of generic methods (mutators and coercion mechanisms) and functions (e.g. predicates).
 In addition, a few classes of general interest (e.g. that represent stratigraphic relationships) are implemented.

 ## Installation